risc0/demos/README.md

 This repository contains the source code for RISC Zero demo applications.
 The projects are designed for demonstration purposes only and should not be used in production.

-To learn more about RISC Zero visit our [website] and developer docs [docs].
+To learn more about RISC Zero visit our [website] and developer [docs].

 ### Warning / Security Notice
 Demo applications are provided as-is and have NOT BEEN AUDITED and the following demos contain KNOWN security findings: